 PQ2 — DALY / WELLBY conversion factor

 How many WELLBYs equal 1 DALY?
-5 of 8 respondents gave a numeric estimate with 90% CI.
-Plant declined on principle; Benjamin and Anon. participant 1 left blank.
+5 of 7 respondents gave a numeric estimate with an 80% CI.
+Plant declined on principle; Benjamin left blank.

 Plant's objection: "The evidence suggests that for comparing disability weights and wellbeing weights, you get different answers based on the intervention and problem under consideration.
 So I'd resist doing a simple exchange rate."
 McGuire similarly advocates separate conversion rates for mental vs. physical health contexts.